How to Structure Python IaC Projects for Scale

 Common Mistakes

-- Using global variables for stack configuration, causing cross-environment state pollution and unpredictable diff outputs.
+- Using global variables for stack configuration, causing cross-environment state pollution.

 - Omitting